Mostafa-wael/SWE-Essentials/README.md

 - **REST**: Simple and stateless, used widely in web development.
 - **SOAP**: A more rigid, protocol-based communication system.
 - **gRPC**: Modern, efficient, and often used for microservices.
-- **GraphQL**: Offers more flexible data querying, popular in modern APIs.
+- **GraphQL**: Offers more flexible data querying, which is popular in modern APIs.
--
 Tools like `Postman` and `Swagger` are essential for designing, testing, and documenting these APIs.
 Mastering these protocols ensures you can build/choose APIs that communicate effectively across systems.

 ### Web Servers: The Gatekeepers of Your Applications